- General Information

 - Final Thoughts

-Taurus designed the gun with a smooth look and offers it in a wide range of color combinations.
+Taurus attempted to break the industry mold on .380 pocket pistols.
+So, they designed the gun with a smooth look and now offer it in a wide range of color combinations.
 Additionally, the Spectrum was hyped by many Taurus representatives as being part of a new era of quality and reliability for the company.

 I hoped Taurus representatives were being honest, and I wanted to give the pistol a fair shake.
 If it proved reliable, it would be a welcome addition to the growing class of subcompact handguns for self-defense.